-My web developer is hosting my site, and now the “your account has been suspended” message is showing up on my site.
+My web designer is hosting my site, and now the “your account has been suspended” message is showing up on my site.

-He says I need to pay a lot of money to get it fixed, but he doesn’t know how much.
-My developer won’t give me my login or password to my web hosting account.
+They say I need to pay a lot of money to get it fixed, but they don’t know how much.
+My designer won’t give me my login or password to my web hosting account.

 I contacted the web host, but they won’t talk with me, since I don’t have access to the hosting account.
-I own my domain name.
 Oh, and I don’t have any backups for my site.

 Can you help?